Give BOSH! a Shout

 Lay 1 pastry sheet on the other baking tray.
 Spread half the chestnut mixture lengthways down the middle of the pastry sheet.
 Use your hands to mould it into a rectangle shape with a flat top, leaving at least a 3cm gap on all four sides.
 This shape will dictate the shape of the Wellington so make sure it’s nice and straight and level on top.

-Place the 4 cooked portobello mushrooms neatly on top of the chestnut mixture, stems facing up, making sure the sides of the mushrooms don’t hang of the edges.
+Place the 4 cooked portobello mushrooms neatly on top of the chestnut mixture, stems facing up, making sure the sides of the mushrooms don’t hang off the edges.
 Layer the rest of the chestnut mixture over the top, encasing the mushrooms.
 Smooth and shape into a neat, long, rectangular mound.

 Using a pastry brush or your finger, brush a little of the plant-based milk around the exposed pastry edge.
-Lay the second pastry sheet over the mushroom filling and press it all down well, ensuring there are no air Bubbles.
+Lay the second pastry sheet over the mushroom filling and press it all down well, ensuring there are no air bubbles.
 Seal the edges by pushing down all the way round the filling with your fingers.
-Trim any excess pastry from the edges, making sure you leave a 11⁄2cm crust around the base of the Wellington.
+Trim any excess pastry from the edges, making sure you leave a 1.5cm crust around the base of the Wellington.
 Put the excess pastry to one side for later.
-Use a fork to crimp all around the edges of the pastry to firmly seal the Wellington and to make it look nice.
+Use a fork to crimp all around the edges of the pastry to firmly seal the Wellington and to make it look awesome.